Are pickles healthy?

 1. The high amount increases the risk of weight gain and blood pressure

-Daily intake of pickles increases the body mass index, systolic, and diastolic blood pressure.
-Pickle is considered low-calorie, salty, and appetizing food.
 However, higher pickle consumption has the highest intake of carbohydrates, protein, fat, and afterward total energy intake.
-Thus a high amount of pickle consumption increases the risk of obesity and high blood pressure problem (16).
+Thus a high amount of pickle consumption may increase the risk of obesity and high blood pressure problems (16).

-Mutagen is a physical and chemical agent that changes the DNA and even causes cancer.
-Japanese pickles contain a high amount of flavonols, quercetin, and rhamnetin which cause mutations (17).
 Nitrite which is produced as a result of fermentation increases the formation of N-nitroso compounds, heterocyclic amines, and polycyclic aromatic hydrocarbons (18).
-These compounds can cause a high incidence of cancers (19).
+These compounds may cause a high incidence of cancers (19).

 3. Increase the risk of colorectal cancer

 Excessive intake of pickled vegetables (more than 3 times per week) at a higher amount increases the risk of cancer.
-It may cause the development of cancer from the bowel or rectum (parts of the large intestine) (20).
+It may cause the development of cancer in the bowel or rectum (parts of the large intestine) (20).

-8. Presence of harmful bacteria
+8. Probable presence of harmful bacteria

 Q&A